makersacademy/bowling-challenge/README.md

 ## How to use

-You should be able to run the code via irb.
+You should be able to run the code in the console of a web browser, such as chrome.

 ## Credits